catpea/catpea-project/database/furkies-purrkies/poem-1393/index.md

 but that is because you are yet to experience the power of programming.

-Once you find your general purpose visual programming language, usage of which feels like an extension of which.
+Once you find your general purpose visual programming language, usage of which feels like an extension of you.

 That will absolutely be your first cybernetic enhancement, the best way to see that, is to look back 20 years from the future…